 4. How can I tell if my child is addicted to screens?

-Signs include irritability when screens are taken away, avoiding other activities, and employing devices in esoteric.
+Signs include irritability when screens are taken away, avoiding other activities, and using devices in secret.

 5. Are there any kid-safe social media platforms?